John-Ippolito-IV/John_Ippolito/README.md

-Hi I am John
+Hi I am John.
-I started coding in 2018
+I started coding in 2018 and try to make good software/programes

 <!---